Skip to content

 Copy technique: The letter opens mid-conversation, as if the writer is a trusted friend sharing a private discovery.
 It then pivots to a rapid-fire benefit stack — each bullet is a micro-promise, designed so the reader can't stop without feeling they'll miss something valuable.
 The close uses a soft guilt frame ('most people never act on what they know') to convert ambivalent readers.
 Historically one of the highest-mailing direct mail packages ever produced — proof that pure benefit-stacking can outperform story-driven controls for information products.

-Free RMBC Breakdowns
+Free Ad Breakdowns

-Get every new annotated ad breakdown delivered to your inbox — Research, Mechanism, Brief, Copy.
+Get every new annotated ad breakdown delivered to your inbox — with the pattern, logic, and stealable move already surfaced.

 Post LinkedIn